 Earning a significant amount of rewards take a lot of time and spending — the last thing you want is to lose your rewards.
 Even a small rewards balance, like a $25 statement credit can require hundreds of dollars in spending and several months to accumulate.
 To lose your credit card rewards can almost feel like losing actual cash from your wallet.

 The exact number of payments you can miss without losing your rewards will be different depending on your credit card.
-Unfortunately, you probably won't your rewards back once you make up the credit card payment.
-Once they're gone, they're likely gone for good.
+Unfortunately, you probably won't get your rewards back once you get caught up on payments.
+Once your rewards are gone, they're likely gone for good.
 Be especially sure that you make your credit card payments on time if you have rewards you haven't used.

 Use your credit card about once every three months and your rewards should be safe.
-Refer to your credit card terms to learn whether inactivity will cost your credit card rewards.
+Refer to the terms of your credit card rewards program to learn whether inactivity will cost your credit card rewards.

 Pay attention to the expiration date for your rewards — especially retail store rewards — and use them before they expire.
 Your credit card issuer might not warn you when your rewards are about to expire - it may be up to you to keep up with the timing of your credit card rewards.